-Breeding Animals - Thursday, July 30,
+Breeding Animals - Thursday, July 29, following showmanship

-WEIGH-IN: Market Animals - Tuesday, July 28, 1:00 to 2:00 p.m. in the Stock Pavilion.
+WEIGH-IN: Market Animals - Tuesday, July 27, 1:00 to 2:00 p.m. in the Stock Pavilion.
 All market lambs must be clean sheared (1/4 inch max.) before weigh-in.
-No
+No patch shearing on the body.
+All blankets and /or covers must be removed from the lambs before weighing.

-\\All Breeding Stock and Market Lambs are required to stay the entire week and will be released at the general release time.
+All Breeding Stock and Market Lambs are required to stay the entire week and will be released at the general release time.